CARNIVORE DIET

 Nose-to-Tail

 Nose-to-Tail refers to the practice of consuming all parts of an animal, from the nose to the tail, ensuring nothing goes to waste.
-For those on the carnivore diet, nose-to-tail eating maximises the nutritional benefits of organ meats, muscle meat, and animal fats, providing a well-rounded, nutrient-dense diet.
+For those on the carnivore diet, nose-to-tail eating maximizes the nutritional benefits of organ meats, muscle meat, and animal fats, providing a well-rounded, nutrient-dense diet.
 By including liver, kidneys, heart, bones, and fatty cuts, this approach ensures you get a broad spectrum of essential amino acids, vitamins, minerals, and healthy fats.
 Nose-to-tail eating also promotes sustainability, as it encourages using the entire animal, reducing waste.
-For those serious about optimising their health, muscle recovery, and hormonal balance on the carnivore diet, this is a holistic and nourishing way to thrive.
+For those serious about optimizing their health, muscle recovery, and hormonal balance on the carnivore diet, this is a holistic and nourishing way to thrive.

 Carnivore-Friendly